 Eligibility for admission consideration to B.S.–Theatre and Drama:

 - Cumulative grade-point average on all transferable college-level coursework of at least a 2.50 (on a 4.00 scale).1

 - Cumulative grade point average of at least a 2.5 based on UW–Madison campus coursework, as modified by the Last 60 Credits Rule (detailed below).

-- Filing of all required paperwork and other application materials, including program application and transcripts.
-Application must be signed by the Department of Theatre and Drama academic advisor.
+- Submission of all required application materials, including program application and transcripts.

 A comprehensive cumulative GPA of all college-level, transferrable coursework attempted on both the UW–Madison campus coursework and coursework taken at any other colleges or universities may be calculated for the exclusive purpose of establishing an applicant’s eligibility for consideration.
 Both the comprehensive cumulative GPA and the comprehensive cumulative GPA based on a student’s last 60 credits may be calculated.
 See Last 60 Credits Rule (detailed below).
 If admitted, students must earn the minimum cumulative GPA for UW–Madison coursework established by their program and the School of Education each semester after admission.